tp-codings/Python_Lane_Detection/README.md

 - it is not the best thing, but it works for this video quite fine :)
 - it struggles hard with bad lighting conditions
 - there is much room for improvement
 - I implemented a offset to center visualization but forever reason, I did not push it.
-After cleanup, it was lost -> very happy me...
+After cleanup, it was lost -> yeah very happy me...

 # Contact Information